Today I’m pleased to welcome back Linn B Halton, a lady of many talents…

-Good morning Caroline and welcome.
+Good morning Linn and welcome.
 Can I start, as always, by asking you a little about yourself?

 How did your writing journey begin?

 I always knew one day I would find the ‘me’ time to sit down and write full-length stories, but family life and a very hectic job made it a dream for the future.
 Then in December 2008 I could no longer fight the premonition I had lived with for some months, regarding my mother’s health.
 I resigned from my job designing interiors for new build homes and just a couple of weeks later my mother had a fall, breaking her hip and an arm.
 She hated being in hospital and after a week she moved into a little cottage we had in the garden of the old stone lodge in which my husband and I lived.
 That was in January 2009 and she died, unexpectedly, from a heart-attack at the end of March that year.
 Those final three months of her life were tough, but at least I was able to be by her side.
 We laughed a lot but I think we both new that time was running out.

 Grief hit me like a sledgehammer, but I had to stay strong because she was the rock of the family.
 Everyone looked to me to fill her shoes as best I could and reassure them that life must, somehow, go on.
 However, when I was alone I could feel her presence around me in a very real way and it was encouraging, but also devastating.
 To keep myself sane I sat down in front of the computer in the little cottage where I’d acted as a less-than-able nurse and I began writing.
 And I haven’t stopped since.

 Chick lit, cosy mystery/romances, rom-coms and women’s contemporary fiction, your writing covers a pretty wide set of genres.
 Have you ever thought of writing a psychological thriller or a crime novel?